XolioCore/LearningCSharp.App/README.md

 6. Notice that installing the C# Dev Kit installs the following extensions:
    - .NET Install Tool.
 This extension installs and manages different versions of the .NET SDK and Runtime.
    - C# - Base language support for C#.
-   - C# Dev Kit - Official C# extension from Microsof
+   - C# Dev Kit - Official C# extension from Microsoft

 ### Install IntelliCode for C#